 What Is Vulnerability Management?

-Exploited vulnerabilities may lead to the disturbance of IT systems, potentially resulting in expensive data breaches and service disruptions.
+According to our cybersecurity glossary, vulnerabilities can be defined as being “holes” in computer security, which leave the systems open to cyberattacks.
+If they’re not taken care of efficiently, exploited vulnerabilities may lead to the disturbance of IT systems, potentially resulting in expensive data breaches and service disruptions.

 Vulnerability Management vs. Patch Management